 - CDK Global

-VinCue is a pricing and appraisal tool developed by DealerCue.
+VinCue is a pricing and car appraisal app developed by DealerCue.
 The software collects real-time data from more than 40,000 dealerships and industry sources.
 Using this database, VinCue can calculate a true retail and wholesale price for any vehicle based on its condition and the local prices in your area.
 You can appraise any car within seconds, by scanning the VIN with your phone and adjusting the parameters.

 - Works on any device.
 You can scan any VIN with your phone, or dial in the number manually.
 Browse via the vehicle menu or search for the car you want to research.
 VinCue offers easy navigation and seamless experience.